dingogap/03-JavaScript-Password-Generator/README.md

 4. **choices** holds the charcater set choices entered at runtime
 5. **minimumLength** is the minimum password length
 6. **maximumLength** is the maximum password length
-7. **minimumCharacterSets** is the minimum number of charcater sets to be used in the password
+7. **minimumCharacterSets** is the minimum number of character sets to be used in the password
 8. **nextPasswordCharacter** is a function that will generate the next character using the information stored in the object.